risingwavelabs/risingwave/README.md

 * **Easy to verify correctness**
   * RisingWave persists results in materialized views and allow users to break down complex stream computation programs into stacked materialized views, simplifying program development and result verification.
 * **Simplified data stack**
   * RisingWave's ability to store data and serve queries eliminates the need for separate maintenance of stream processors and databases.
-Users can effortlessly link RisingWave to their preferred BI tools or through client libraries.
+Users can effortlessly connect RisingWave to their preferred BI tools or through client libraries.
 * **Simple to maintain and operate**
   * RisingWave abstracts away unnecessary low-level details, allowing users to concentrate solely on SQL code-level issues.
 * **Rich ecosystem**
-  * With integrations to a diverse range of cloud systems and the PostgreSQL ecosystem, RisingWave boasts a rich and expansive ecosystem.
+  * RisingWave offers a robust ecosystem, seamlessly integrating with a wide range of cloud systems and the PostgreSQL ecosystem.

 ## RisingWave's limitations
 RisingWave isn’t a panacea for all data engineering hurdles.
 It has its own set of limitations: